Linvyl/Linvyl.github.io/_pages/about.md

 author_profile: true
 ---

-I'm an AI researcher working on vision-language models, multimodal learning, and document understanding, with a particular focus on text-rich images and visual question answering.
+## About me

+Hi!
+I’m Vu Yen Linh, an AI researcher interested in computer vision, multimodal learning, and vision–language models.
+My research focuses on multimodal understanding, including text-rich images, documents, and tasks that require joint visual and textual reasoning, with Visual Question Answering (VQA) as one of my main research topics.

 I received my B.Sc. in Information and Communication Technology from the University of Science and Technology of Hanoi (USTH).
-My research experience includes work at the Institute of Information Technology (IOIT), Vietnam Academy of Science and Technology, and AI VIETNAM (AIVN), where I contributed to projects on visual question answering and multimodal reasoning.
-My research has led to publications at international venues, including **ICCV Workshops (VisionDocs 2025)** and **AAAI Workshop on Document Understanding and Intelligence (2025)**.
-I am currently preparing applications for graduate study and am broadly interested in robust and practical multimodal AI systems.
+My research experience includes work at the Institute of Information Technology (IOIT), Vietnam Academy of Science and Technology, where I worked on deep learning–based face authentication, and at AI VIETNAM (AIVN), where I expanded my research to natural language processing, VQA, and multimodal reasoning, while also supporting research and teaching activities.

+My research has resulted in publications at international venues, including ICCV Workshops (VisionDocs 2025) and the AAAI Workshop on Document Understanding and Intelligence (2025).
+I am currently interested in building robust and practical multimodal AI systems, especially for document understanding and real-world vision-language applications.

 ## Education